⚠ Boil Water Order for Old Town subdivision on Mt. Charleston Learn more here

 Clark County continues to work in partnership with the other responding agencies to assess the damage and total the costs for a possible disaster declaration.

-Mt.
+Areas of Mt.
 Charleston, which includes Kyle and Lee Canyons, remains closed to the public.
+See the Latest Information section below.

 Termination of Declaration of Emergency